python/cpython/Doc/library/curses.rst

 .. data:: NCURSES_EXT_FUNCS

-   An integer object representing the current version of the ncurses extensions.
+   An integer representing the current version of the ncurses extensions.

+   .. versionadded:: 3.13

 .. data:: version